Westminster, Middlesex County, Ontario: Government and politics

-Westminster exists within the federal electoral district of London-Fanshawe and Elgin—Middlesex—London.
+Westminster exists within the federal electoral districts of London—Fanshawe and Elgin—St. Thomas—London South.

-The area north of Highway 401 is currently represented by Lindsay Mathyssen of the New Democratic Party, first elected in 2019.
-The area south of Highway 401 is currently represented by Karen Vecchio of the Conservative Party of Canada, first elected in 2015.
+The area north and south of Highway 401 are represented by Kurt Holman and Andrew Lawton respectively, who are both from the Conservative Party and was first elected in 2025.

 Provincially, the area is within the constituency of London-Fanshawe.
-It is currently represented by Teresa Armstrong of the New Democratic Party, first elected in 2011 and re-elected in 2014, 2018, and 2022.
+It is currently represented by Teresa Armstrong of the New Democratic Party, first elected in 2011 and re-elected in 2014, 2018, 2022, and 2025.
 Westminster is also within the constituency of Elgin—Middlesex—London.
 It is currently represented by Rob Flack of the Progressive Conservative Party, first elected in 2022.

 In London's non-partisan municipal politics, the former town of Westminster is split among wards 9, 12 and 14, with a very narrow sliver in Ward 10.
 The Westminster neighbourhood is entirely within Ward 14.
 It is currently represented by Councillor Steve Hillier, first elected in 2018.